|1||Southern New Hampshire University||Manchester, New Hampshire|

 As a Christian-based institution, Liberty University offers a distinctive 100% online bachelor's degree in psychology that emphasizes spiritual and mental/emotional health.

-Liberty University offers an online bachelor’s degree in criminal psychology that can lead to a fulfilling career in a variety of forensic psychologist careers.
+Liberty University offers an online bachelor's degree in criminal psychology that can lead to a fulfilling career in a variety of forensic psychologist career path options.
 The program equips students with professional skills and a deep understanding of human development, behavior and motivation.